Every self-published author wants to know how to get book reviews on Amazon.

 Even though Amazon tries to take action against paid reviewers, it is clear that it hasn’t fully succeeded.

-There is a sense for some authors that well, everyone does it, so why shouldn’t I?
+There is a sense for some authors that, well, everyone does it, so why shouldn’t I?

 But more seriously, Amazon could also take action to terminate an author’s KDP account.

 Sell more books, and you WILL get more book reviews.

-If you want more Amazon book reviews, the best way by far is to sell more books.
+If you want more Amazon book reviews, the best method by far is to sell more books.

-Write a great story, buy a killer cover, write a fantastic book description and make sure your categories and keywords are working effectively.
+Write a great story, buy a professionally designed book cover, write a fantastic book description, and make sure your categories and keywords are working effectively.

 Then promote your book as much as you can.